bdorney/CMS_GEM_Analysis_Framework/README.md

 ---------- | ---- | -----------
 `-h, --help` |  | All the options that are available are displayed.
 `-f, --file` |list of strings  | Add an entry to the input excel file list.
-`--OutputName` |string | Set Output file name, default is: Myconfig.
+`--OutputName` |string | Set Output file name, default is: PlotConfig.
 `--SelectSheetNum` | int| Select the Excel sheet for reading, default is: 0 (counting starts from 0).
 `--SelectColumnX` |int | Select Column number for X data, default value is 0 (counting starts from 0).
 `--SelectColumnY` | int| Select Column number for Y data, default value is 0 (counting starts from 0).
 `--SelectRowStart` |int |Select the first Row for reading, default is 1 (counting starts from 0).
-`--SelectRowEnd` | int|  Select the last Row for reading, default is 61 (counting starts from 0, the last row is not included).
+`--SelectRowEnd` | int|  Select the last Row for reading, default is 60 (counting starts from 0).
 `--AxisNDiv` | Two comma separated int's | Defines the number of divisions for a given `TAxis`.
 See the `TAxis` [documentation](https://root.cern.ch/doc/master/classTAttAxis.html) for more information.
 Between one and three integers can be provided.
 They are understand as applying to the {X}, {X,Y}, or {X,Y,Z} axes.
 Default is: 508,510
 `--CanvDim` | Two comma separated int's | Defines the size of the canvas in pixels.
 The first (second) number is for the x (y) direction.
 Default is: 1000,1000
 `--CanvDrawOpt` | string | Draw option that will be applied to all plots on this canvas.
 Default is: APE1